intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 the ability to support change.
 Change can require adjustments such as extension to the protocol, modifying usage patterns within the current protocol constraints, or a replacement protocol.
-This document present considerations for protocol designers and implementers about applying protocol maintenance concepts
+This document present considerations for protocol designers and implementers about applying techniques such as greasing or protocol variability as a means to exercise maintenance concepts.

 --- middle